 Don’t let your hands be tied by an SPD diagnosis.
 Children with sensory issues are slow to learn, but they do learn.
 Keep in mind that everybody’s got something about themselves that they have to learn to manage.
 Many children have sensory issues – they are temperamentally negative, shy, or slow-to-warm up, are so sensitive to tastes, textures, and even smells that they gag or throw up, and are reluctant to touch certain textures or wear certain clothing.
 But with plenty of time and no pressure, they manage their own anxiety and push themselves along to learn.

 - Stop thinking of Carl as a special-needs child and think of him as a toddler.

 - Make a transition in your own thinking about who is helping Carl.
 In the past, others have treated Carl.
-Now you are helping him learn.
+Now you are setting feeding so he can learn.

 - Get help if you can find it, from someone who is well grounded in fdSatter.
 Making this transition requires a leap of faith and steady nerves.

 - Tell your health care provider what you plan to do and ask some questions.

 - Does Carl have any neuromuscular, digestive, metabolic, or medical issue(s) that complicate or prevent his learning to eat?

 - Is Carl in good enough nutritional shape to carry him through a time when he might eat less?